Falagard/centauri-game-engine/README.md

 `haxelib dev castle castle`

+haxeui-babylonhx is a gui library based on haxeui and integrated with babylonhx.
+We have two dependent libraries here.

+`haxelib dev haxeui-babylonhx haxeui-babylonhx`

+`haxelib dev haxeui-core haxeui-core`

 tweenxcore a is a tweening library, which is used for juicy transitions.

 The way tweenxcore is setup, we need to change into the tweenxcore directory before adding it to haxelib: